-Task Description contrastInstall in the gradle.properties file to launch the JVM with the Contrast agent.
+Task Description contrastInstall Installs a Contrast Java agent to your local project.
+The plugin edits the org.gradle.jvmargs property in the gradle.properties file to launch the JVM with the Contrast agent.
 An application version, by which the vulnerabilities are filtered in the contrastVerify task, is generated during this task.
-The plugin generates the application version in the following order: If your build is running in TravisCI, Contrast uses appName-\$TRAVIS_BUILD_NUMBER.
-If your build is running in CircleCl, Contrast uses appName-\$CIRCLE_BUILD_NUM.
+The plugin generates the application version in the following order: • If your build is running in TravisCI, Contrast uses appName-\$TRAVIS_BUILD_NUMBER.
+If your build is running in CircleCI, Contrast uses appName-\$CIRCLE_BUILD_NUM.
 If your build is running in neither TravisCI nor CircleCI, Contrast generates one in the format appName- yyyyMMddHHmm.
 (Where yyyyMMddHHmm is the time of the build generation.) contrastVerify Checks for new vulnerabilities in your web application.